ConstructionPhilosophy/cp-frontend-v3/replit.md

 This is a frontend-only React application built as a Q&A community platform similar to CMOlist.
 The application replicates the exact design from the provided mockup and allows users to view questions, answers, and engage with a community around topics like marketing, branding, and business expertise.
 It features a modern, responsive design with a clean interface optimized for both desktop and mobile experiences.

 ## Recent Changes (August 15, 2025)
-- **Deployment Configuration RESOLVED**: Successfully fixed all Cloud Run deployment issues
+- **Deployment Issues COMPLETELY RESOLVED**: Fixed all Cloud Run deployment and build configuration issues
+  - Verified client directory structure is complete with proper Vite entry points
+  - Confirmed client/index.html exists and properly references /src/main.tsx
+  - All React components and App.tsx routing configuration working correctly
+  - Production build process now completes successfully without errors
   - Simplified server configuration with streamlined Express.js setup
   - Fixed path-to-regexp routing errors that prevented server startup
-  - Server now uses PORT environment variable with 8080 fallback (Cloud Run standard)
+  - Server uses PORT environment variable with 8080 fallback (Cloud Run standard)
   - Always binds to 0.0.0.0 host as required by Cloud Run
-  - Removed complex async wrappers and catch-all routes causing deployment failures
   - REPLIT_DEPLOYMENT environment variable properly detected and logged
   - Comprehensive testing: development (5000) and deployment (8080) modes both working
-  - API endpoints respond correctly in all tested scenarios
-  - Production build process confirmed working without errors
+  - Static file serving from dist/public/ working correctly
 - **Deployment Issue Fixed**: Resolved build failures by restructuring project for proper Vite configuration
   - Created client directory structure with index.html entry point
   - Moved src folder to client/src to match Vite config expectations